 The world-famous House of Blues Gospel Brunch is the perfect setting to hear live gospel music while enjoying the southern all-you-can-eat buffet, including their delicious chicken and waffles.
 Exhilarating performances, tender carving stations and the perfect family-friendly environment makes this brunch an event you don't want to miss.
-Concert brunch times are at 10 a.m. and 12:30 p.m., and includes a buffet, gospel show and non-alcoholic beverages.
+The event includes a buffet, gospel show and non-alcoholic beverages.

 If you're in the mood for Mexican, gather the gang and head to Jalisco Norte.
 The chef's crafted menu is inspired straight from his Mexican homeland, so you'll get a taste of true authenticity with everything on the menu.
 Brunch is from 11 a.m. to 3 p.m. and includes pozole, migas and a build-your-own chilaquiles!
 And don't forget about the drinks – mocktails, margaritas and plenty of agave-spirited cocktails are on the menu.